Last Updated on December 31, 2022

 The Saatva mattress base is made with steel springs for long-lasting strength and durability.
 You can see this feature listed as number 4 in the photo above.
 This feature isn’t something that most people would think about when buying a mattress, but if you want something that will last a long time then you should consider it.

 An article published by the American Council on Science and Health discussed how used mattresses might have over ten million mites that feed off of dead skin, hair, and sweat.
-All of these mites continue to build up over the years and add extra weight to a mattress.
+All of these mites continue to build up over the years and add extra weight to an old mattress.

 Steel is usually the most common material used in mattress coils because it holds shape and strength even under added weight over time.
 This is a beneficial feature that Saatva mattresses include, although you’ll find this feature in many other innerspring mattresses too.

 Organic Cotton Cover and Euro Pillow Top

 As you can see in the above point number 5, Saatva mattresses come with a euro pillow top, which generally offers more comfort and sustainability than one without.
 A euro pillow top is much different than a regular pillow top because it has more padding that is added underneath the outer cover and is sewn flush on top to create a more uniform appearance.